 So this rare crime has been committed, is the victim forced to marry her rapist/seducer?
 The word “force” gives a wrong impression.
 It is looking at the question the wrong way around.
 It is the rapist/seducer who is forced to marry the woman IF she and her father will still have him.
 It is the rapist/seducer who has no say in the matter.
 He is guilty.
 He must make restitution.
 By raping/seducing this woman he is no longer in control.
 IF she and her father agree to the marriage, he MUST provide and care for her as long as he lives and no matter what she does he can never divorce her.

 Must she marry her rapist?
 Must a marriage take place?
 No. Why does the Bible give the final decision to the father of the woman?
 Remember, the social context.
 This is a farming-based society.
 Single women usually lived at home under the care and protection of their father.
 [In the very rare case where a single woman was out on her own - no longer under her father’s care - then the decision would be hers alone.]
 Any normal, loving father is always looking out for the best interest of his children especially his daughters.
 No Godly father [which was the norm in this society] would force his daughter to marry against her will.
 Therefore, if she said no, that would be the end of the matter.
 However, she may have already “lost her heart” to this young man.
 She may still want to marry him [either out of love or because she knows she will have more than normal control over him].
 Now her father examines the young man.
 Is he basically a good young person who has done a terrible thing in a moment of weakness [and will never do it again!] and has genuinely repented or is there hardness of heart, unrepentance, and still more serious character flaws which a girl emotionally involved might be overlooking?
-After an objective evaluation, the father would decide whether to give his daughter her wish to marry her rapist or to deny it in her desire to marry her rapist in her own best interest.
+After an objective evaluation, the father would decide whether to give his daughter her wish to marry her rapist or to deny her desire to marry her rapist in her own best interest.

 So let’s look at the results of this man’s action from both if they married and if they did not marry.